 Recommended article: Eight fire types you can make in the wild

 If it’s flowing water, it is safe to drink

 This is another one of those survival myths that have been transmitted on by former generation.
 We somehow think that if water flows, it can clean itself and it is safe to drink.
-This wasn’t true decades ago when pollution wasn’t such a big problem as it is today and it was mainly a gambling game.
+This wasn’t right decades ago when pollution wasn’t such a big problem as it is today and it was mainly a gambling game.
 Just like back then, chances are you won’t be lucky enough to find a clean water source.
 After walking for hours during a hot day, the sound of a quick-flowing stream will tempt you to quench your thirst.

 However, you should resist the temptation if you don’t want to get sick.
 Bacteria, viruses and other harmful parasites can hide even in the most crystal clear waters.
-All these waterborne pathogens are waiting patiently to enter your body and even though you are not thirsty anymore, you have given them a chance to create life-threatening problems.
+All these waterborne pathogens are waiting patiently to enter your body, and even though you are not thirsty anymore, you have given them a chance to create life-threatening problems.

 All these wild plants will keep me fed

 Thinking that you can pick and eat wild plants randomly to survive is wishful thinking in my opinion.
 Many hikers will make this fatal mistake when being stranded.
 The vast majority of native plants are not edible even though they look appealing.
 Some can make you incredibly sick, or they can turn your lights off for good.
 I’ve heard many people talking about foraging, and currently, there is a hunt for morel mushrooms even though many of them cannot tell a true morel from a false one.